-6 Steps To Making A Church Nursery Schedule
+6 Steps To Update Your Nursery Schedule Template

 I’ve moved to a 6-week rotation for our church nursery.
 I simply open the Word document on my computer and edit the old dates by looking at my calendar.
 This saves me time because I don’t have to shuffle workers for 5th Sundays.
 It also makes the commitment level seem more manageable for the volunteers.